 Free Mulch Giveaway

 In line with our Free Green Waste Disposal initiative, Council also offers free uncured mulch twice a year.
-Dates and locations are published on our website and in "Council In Action" in The Cairns Post, Cairns Sun and Innisfail Advocate prior to each promotional period (the product is uncured and Council does not guarantee its quality.
-For domestic use only.
-Conditions apply).
+Dates and locations are advertised on our website, Facebook, My Cairns app, and in "Council In Action" in The Cairns Post and Innisfail Advocate prior to each promotional period.